jdlandi/CitadelFinanceProject/README.md

 Citadel Finance is a cutting-edge web application designed to provide users with a comprehensive suite of financial tools and services.
 Whether you're a seasoned investor or just starting your financial journey, Citadel Finance offers a range of features to help you make informed decisions and stay ahead of the market.

+## Live Demo

+Experience the full functionality of Citadel Finance by visiting the live demo at [www.startcitadel.com](https://www.startcitadel.com).
+The live version showcases the project's features, including AI-powered flashcards, portfolio management, news summarization, forex trading insights, and more.
+Explore the user-friendly interface, test the various tools, and discover how Citadel Finance can empower you with valuable financial insights and knowledge.
+The live demo offers a hands-on opportunity to experience the project's features and understand how they can benefit users.
+Whether you're a potential recruiter or simply curious about the project, the live demo provides an excellent way to explore Citadel Finance in action.

 ## Features

 1. **User Authentication**: Secure sign-up and login functionality with input verification and password hashing.